top of page

 Memorizing lines

-between silence and compromise,
+between silence and pauses,

 soft-spoken subtitles.